5late/5late.github.io/guides/newb/debian/APT-GUIDE.md

 There are some basic ``apt`` tools which it is worth learning to make using Linux an easier experience.

+## List Upgradable Packages

+Before you update your system,  it can be helpful to list the upgradable pacakges.
+To do this, run:

+``apt list --upgradable``

+Seeing all currently installed packages can be done with:

+``apt list --installed``

 ## Updating

 Updating your system is critical to keep apps, packages and the kernel up to date.